-GUIDANCE FOR EMPLOYERS
+GUIDANCE FOR EMPLOYERS on supporting domestic abuse survivors

 Given the prevalence of domestic abuse in society it is likely that one or more of your employees is being abused at the moment and the consequences are not just the physical and psychological impact on the victims.
 Many victims of domestic abuse will hold down a full time job.